KostasValeckas/PyLongslit/docs/flat.rst

 the software does some sigma-clipping to remove outliers, so the fits should be fine if your own data has similar artifacts.

-A B-Spline is then fitted to every spacial column of the detector, and a sample is taken for quality assesment:
+A B-Spline is then fitted to every spatial column of the detector, and a sample is taken for quality assessment:

 .. image:: pictures/spacial_fit_example.png
     :width: 100%